 The Drachenfels (Dragon’s Rock) is a tall hill, part of the Siebengebirge (Seven Hills) between the German towns of Konigswinter and Bad Honnef.
-They are accessible by a 45 minute direct train from Cologne, or a 20 minute train from Bonn (to Konigswinter).
-You can also reach them in around an hour from Dusseldorf.
+They are accessible by a 45 minute direct train from Cologne, a 20 minute train from Bonn, or an hour long train ride from Dusseldorf.

 So what is there to do at the Drachenfels?